 To obtain the fullest limited liability possible in all states and in the event of bankruptcy, an Ohio LLC should have at least two members.
 The second member must be a legitimate co-owner of the LLC.
 If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 Should You Consider Forming Your LLC in Another State?

 So, should you shop around for a state that provides the most limited liability to LLC owners?
 If your main interest in forming and maintaining an LLC is not running a business but protecting assets, you may want to form your LLC someplace other than Ohio.
 However, there are other factors you should consider as well, such as how much it costs to form an LLC in the other state.
-Moreover, there is no guarantee that the Ohio courts will always apply the law of the state where you formed your LLC instead of the less favorable Ohio LLC law.
+Moreover, there is no guarantee that courts will always apply the law of the state where you formed your LLC instead of the less favorable Ohio LLC law.
 This is a complex legal issue with no definitive answer.
 Consult an experienced business lawyer for more information.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.